EthanC2/Scrabble-Move-Calculator/README.md

 ## Short Summary
 This commandline C++ project is designed to calculate every possible move in the game Scrabble given a hand of tiles.
 Although a standard Scrabble hand is 7 tiles, there is nothing to prevent the user from giving the program more or less tiles so that it can also be used as a general-purpose letter combination program.
+I consider this project finished as it is on-par with all online Scrabble calculators that I could find.
+Eventually, I will come back and simulate the game itself, calculating _all_ possible moves even in the context of the game, but, until then, this project is completed.

-## Scrabble Wordlist Used
+## Scrabble Wordlist Used I
 This project uses the North American-based standard Scrabble dictionary TWL06, which can be found at https://www.wordgamedictionary.com/twl06/download/twl06.txt.
 I used the Linux curl command along with commandline I/O re-direction to create the file easily.
 If you have any questions regarding this project, please contact me at ecox@highpoint.edu.